Erectile Dysfunction Myths & Truths: Setting The Record Straight

 Myth Or Fact?
 Cycling Causes Erectile Dysfunction

 Many studies have looked into the association between cycling and ED with mixed results.
-There is some evidence that long-distance riding does contribute to ED, some studies have reported incidence rates of around 19% in men who ride more than 250 miles per week.
-In addition, many men who cycle also report perineal numbness during the ride that was associated with ED that lasted up to a week.
+There is some evidence that long-distance riding does contribute to ED, with some studies reporting incidence rates of around 19% in men who ride more than 250 miles per week.
+In addition, many men who cycle also report perineal numbness during the ride that was associated with temporary ED.

-However, a more recent study that surveyed over 5000 cyclists (many of them cycling more than eight hours a week) found no association between cycling and ED or cycling volume and infertility.
+However, a more recent study that surveyed over 5000 cyclists (many of them cycling more than eight hours a week) found no association between cycling and ED or cycling frequency and distance and infertility.